 Make sure you specify the HMAC parameters in the correct order for the programming language you are using.
-This example shows the key as the first parameter and the content as the second parameter, but the function that you use might specify the key and content in a different order.
+This example shows the key as the first parameter and the data (message) as the second parameter, but the function that you use might specify the key and data in a different order.

-Use the digest for the key derivation.
+Use the digest (binary format) for the key derivation.
 Most languages have functions to compute either a binary format hash, commonly called a digest, or a hex-encoded hash, called a hexdigest.
-The key derivation requires you use a digest.
+The key derivation requires that you use a binary-formatted digest.

 The following example show the inputs to derive a signing key and the resulting output, where kSecret =

 The example uses the same parameters from the request in Task 1 and Task 2 (a request to IAM in the